opendatasoft/ods-documentation/source/publishing_data/01_creating_a_dataset/creating_a_dataset.rst

 .. rubric:: Step 4: Configuring the dataset standard metadata and access rights

-From the **Dataset information** screen, you can configure the dataset title and technical identifier.
+From the **Dataset information** screen, you can configure the dataset title and technical identifier to keep or edit the default values.
 You can also set up the dataset access rights.

 .. toctree::
    :titlesonly: